 State Summary

-As of 2018, Ohio’s legislature has the first opportunity to draw congressional lines, by supermajority.
-If it cannot, the process falls to a 7-member backup politician commission.
-If that commission also fails, then the lines are drawn by the state legislature, as a regular statute, subject to gubernatorial veto.
-Lines passed by supermajority or by the backup commission are valid for ten years; lines passed as normal legislation are valid only for two general elections.
+Ohio has seen a fair amount of redistricting tumult recently.
+A voter initiative to change the process was ultimately defeated in the 2012 general election; then a legislatively-referred constitutional amendment (HJR 12) in 2015 amended the process for drawing state legislative lines, and another (SJR 5) in 2018 changed the process for congressional districts.
+The amendments gave Ohio’s legislature the first opportunity to draw congressional lines, by supermajority; if it failed, the process fell to a 7-member backup politician commission.
+If that commission also failed, then the lines could be drawn by the state legislature, as a regular statute, subject to gubernatorial veto.
+Lines passed by supermajority or by the backup commission would be valid for ten years; lines passed as normal legislation would be valid only for two general elections.
+Ohio’s state legislative lines would be drawn by a 7-member politician commission, with bipartisan maps valid for ten years, but lines passed with a simple partisan majority valid only for two general elections.

 In the 2010 cycle, Ohio’s legislature had responsibility for passing congressional lines, as a normal statute.
 Ohio’s legislature passed a congressional plan (HB 319) on Sept.
 21, 2011, which was signed on Sept.
 26, 2011.
 After a referendum threat, on Dec.
 14, 2011, the state legislature passed a revised congressional plan (HB 369), which was signed the next day.
 Ohio’s politician commission passed state Senate and state House lines on on Sept.
 28, 2011, on a partisan vote.